 You probably think that your iPhone is hacker-resistant because, well, it’s an Apple product.
 It’s a common misconception and it’s about time that iPhone users learn not to be too complacent, having this false belief of immunity because they’re using iOS.

-That’s why you need a VPN (Virtual Private Network) for your iPhone, not only to prevent hacking but also to mask your real IP address and encrypt your online data to prevent them from being stolen.
+That’s why you need mobile proxies or VPN (Virtual Private Network) for your iPhone, not only to prevent hacking but also to mask your real IP address and encrypt your online data to prevent them from being stolen.
 With a VPN, you can do other things, too.
 Watch shows on Netflix when you’re abroad, eliminate game lags by playing on a private server, and access your company’s internal server when you need to travel for work.

 But with so many VPNs to choose from, how can you tell which one’s right for your needs?
 What should you base your selection on?
 Here are some tips to guide you.

 7 Elements to look for when choosing a VPN for Apple’s iPhone

 A VPN protocol decides how your data is handled.
 Some VPNs focus on its performance while others prioritize security.
 VPNs, like Surfshark VPN, prioritize the latter.

 The OpenVPN protocol is the current best by far.
 Since it’s open-source, developers are continuously improving it.
 The connections are known only to the two parties at each end of the transmission.

 The IKEv2 is an enhanced version of previous Microsoft protocols and also offer very good security.